 Whimple Primary School provides a safe environment at the heart of the community where everyone is valued, and which encourages all the children to achieve their potential whilst being caring and aware of the wider world around them.
+Through a knowledge based curriculum and extra-curricular activities we encourage and promote discovery and inspire our children to become positive members of society.

-We will achieve this through:
+We shall achieve this through:

-- Providing a broad and balanced curriculum, which inspires and motivates children to learn and achieve their full potential. - Offering a wide range of extra-curricular activities including sport and music. - Delivering high quality, inspirational and innovative teaching. - Promoting the 6Rs Responsibility, Respect, Resourcefulness, Reasoning, Reflection, and Resilience. - Creating a nurturing working environment where children feel safe and supported in taking risks within their learning. - Developing core skills in reading, writing and maths. - Involvement with local community events such as carol services, wassailing, and the Civic Award, as well as supporting charities. - Encouraging children to take responsibility for themselves, others and their environment. - Actively supporting an interest in physical and mental well-being. - Communicating effectively with stakeholders. - Ensuring that all children are included and valued and that any indicators of discrimination are promptly recognised and challenged.
+- Providing a broad and balanced curriculum which inspires and motivates children to learn. - Offering a wide range of extra-curricular activities including sport and music. - Delivering high quality, inspirational and innovative teaching. - Promoting the 6Rs Responsibility, Respect, Resourcefulness, Reasoning, Reflection, Resilience. - Creating a nurturing working environment where children feel safe and supported in taking risks within their learning. - Developing core skills in reading, writing and maths. - Involvement with local community events such as carol services, wassailing, and the Civic Award, as well as supporting charities. - Encouraging children to take responsibility for themselves and others, and their environment. - Ensuring an interest in physical and mental well-being. - Communicating effectively with stakeholders.